Course Design for R&C

 In addition, each class session’s homework assignment and the quality of students’ participation in class learning activities are usually evaluated.
 The grades for these elements of the course motivate students to commit effort to them, and they provide the GSI with immediate assessments of how well students are doing with course material from day to day.

 One More Useful Assessment

 What resources will you need in order to make your course succeed?
 What will students need to use?
-Resources include the readings, but also handouts, reference works, research exercises, sample student papers, announcements, and electronic or library reserves.
-If your course features a research assignment, will it be essential to assess the availability of key library or museum holdings for student use.
+Resources include the readings, but also handouts, reference works, research exercises, sample student papers, announcements, and electronic or library reserves and films for streaming or screening.
+If your course features a research assignment, it will be essential to assess the availability of key library or museum holdings for student use.

 Readings can be made available in several formats (specific editions of books, photocopies, pdfs, etc.).
 Be aware that copyright issues apply to photocopying and to uploading other peoples’ work to your course website — even in bCourses.
-A good place to start informing yourself about the policies that apply here is the UC Berkeley Center for Teaching and Learning page Using Copyrighted Materials in Your Classroom.
+A good place to start informing yourself about the policies that apply here is the UC Berkeley Center for Teaching and Learning page Using Copyright Materials in the Classroom.

 It would be very difficult to achieve the perfect all-around course design in your first round of planning, so you don’t need to be discouraged if your course is not planned to a fine level of detail before the semester starts.
 You might want to create the overall sequence and strategy at first, and then refine a couple of aspects each time you teach, based on your notes about how well different segments or activities have worked in the past.